 We, Westerners, usually picture vengeance when we think of pouring hot coals on someone’s heads.
 The Semites pictured something completely different … We, Westerners, must break some of our traditions, if we are to ever come to a deep understanding of the God of the Bible.
 It is full of beautiful pictures like this one. – Gary Amirault, Tentmaker

-The phrase “heap coals of fire on his head” is a part of the quote from Proverbs 25:21-22.
+The phrase “B.M.
+Bowen, Strange Scriptures that Perplex the Western Mind” is a part of the quote from Proverbs 25:21-22.
 Farrar Fenton’s (1903) translation of the passage in Proverbs takes the phrase “heap coals of fire on his head” in its literal meaning, thus explaining the Jewish figure of speech, rather than translating it: And a fire besides for his needs.

 Although popular translations of this entire passage may often lead readers to a “punishment” view toward mankind, we have actually been instructed not to recompense “evil for evil” (Romans 12:17), but to “overcome evil with good” (Romans 12:21).
 This is the divine plan of the ages – “overcome evil with good” – for “love never fails!”
 (I Corinthians 13:8).